TheSorm/Boy/README.markdown

 ### Goals
 * Writing a good understandable emulator without any magic
+* Understanding how the hardware works to make a clear implementation

 ### Non-goals
-* Having the best performance or the most extra tools
+* Having the best performance

 ### To-do
 * Pass all tests for dmg (not 0)
 * Implement sound
-* totally split ui from emulator
+* Totally split ui from emulator

 # Tests